seek-oss/skuba/docs/migrating-from-seek-skuba.md

 1. `skuba configure`
 1. `yarn format`

-Note: You may need to add Yarn to your PATH for the commands to run.
-See [path setup] in Yarn docs.
+Note: You may need to add `yarn global bin` to your PATH for the commands to run.
+See the Yarn docs under [Path Setup].

 [path setup]: https://classic.yarnpkg.com/en/docs/install/#mac-stable